ecoiahq/content-ops-starter/content/pages/Get-in-Touch.md

     subtitle: ''
     text: >
-      Whether you’re a potential collaborator, a grant partner, or a talented professional looking to join us, we’d love to connect with you!
+      Whether you’re a potential collaborator, a grant partner, or a talented professional looking to join us, we’d love to connect with you.
+Simply fill out the form below, and a member of our team will be in touch.
     actions: []
     badge:
       type: Badge